Yaan (film): Development

-In December 2012, cinematographer Ravi K. Chandran announced that he would make his directorial debut with a film Yaan featuring Jiiva in the lead role.
-It was reported that Elred Kumar, owner of production company R. S. Infotainment, would produce the film and that Kajal Aggarwal would play the female lead but the role went to Thulasi Nair.
-Elred Kumar, in an interview to The Times of India said that Ravi K. Chandran and Jiiva wanted to pitch a story to him, and he was initially hesitant at first as he thought that Chandran would come up with an arty subject, but he immediately agreed to produce the film when Chandran came up with an action story.
-Jiiva was said to play Chandru, an unemployed MBA graduate with a "happy-go-lucky nature", while Thulasi Nair's character, Sreela, was a "sincere, responsible girl" who is just out of college.
+In an interview with The Times of India, producer Elred Kumar of RS Infotainment said that cinematographer-turned-director Ravi K. Chandran and actor Jiiva wanted to pitch a story to him, and he was initially hesitant at first as he thought that Chandran would come up with an "arty" subject, but he immediately agreed to produce the film when Chandran came up with an action story.
+Jiiva was revealed to be playing an unemployed MBA graduate with a "happy-go-lucky nature", while Thulasi Nair's character, Sreela, was a "sincere, responsible girl" who is just out of college and the opposite of Chandru.
 Stuntman Mustapha Touki, who had worked in films like Babel (2006), The Bourne Ultimatum (2007) and Zero Dark Thirty (2012), was hired to choreograph the action and stunt sequences.
 Karunakaran was selected to play a supporting role, in a role originally written for Prakash Raj.
-This movie is almost a remake of Midnight Express, a 1978 American/British film directed by Alan Parker.

 Filming

 The film's launch was held at Gokuldham Temple, Goregaon, Mumbai in November 2012, where photoshoots were done.
-In March 2013, about 65% of the film was completed in Chennai, Hyderabad and Karjat.
-Further shooting was done in Morocco, where a lot of action sequences were filmed, and also shooting was done in the Andaman and Nicobar Islands, Mumbai and Iceland.
-The lead pair changed 50 costumes each for the song sequence of Latcham Calorie in the film.
+By March 2013, about 65% of the film was completed in Chennai, Hyderabad and Karjat.
+Further shooting was done in Morocco, where a 15-day schedule was held.
+Shooting was also done in the Andaman and Nicobar Islands, Mumbai and Iceland.
+The lead pair changed 50 costumes each for the song sequence "Latcham Calorie".
 Two song sequences were shot in Switzerland.
-The climax portions were wrapped up by the beginning of August 2014, along with further schedules in Rajasthan.
 On 2 September 2014, Jiiva confirmed on his Twitter account that the shooting of the film was completed.

 Music

-Harris Jayaraj composed the soundtrack album, scoring for Jiiva for the fourth time.
-Harris recorded the songs in New York, Florida, Haiti, Jamaica and Mexico.
+Harris Jayaraj composed the soundtrack album.
+He recorded the songs in New York, Florida, Haiti, Jamaica and Mexico.
 The album was released on 12 May 2014.
 In early September 2014.
 Harris began work on the background score of the film.
-On 12 September 2014, Harris confirmed that the background score for the first half of the film had been completed.
+On 12 September, he confirmed that the background score for the first half of the film had been completed.